teilWERK/ewindow.org/index.md

 ## What is it?

-The EWindow is videochat device that runs 24/7 in a public space.
+The EWindow is a video chat device that runs 24/7 in a public space.
-The goal is a decentralized, secure 24/7 audiovisual communication system --> Like a window through a wall
+The goal is a decentralized, secure 24/7 audiovisual communication system --> Like a window in a wall

 The "electronic window" is a direct way to establish connections between rooms and spaces.
-Just imagine a window trough the wall.
+Just imagine a window in the wall.
 You just go to the coffee-break area, or to the café, and you can see other people from another space, talk to them, exchange ideas, give and get suggestions on what you’re doing.

-It is intended to link between public/open work/hack/make/share Spaces in different cities.
-We are building a multi-level network of such spaces, a community of real people, that are making a living in the collaborative economy --> the [Multifactory Network.](MultiFactory.html)
+It is intended to link between public/open work/hack/make/share spaces in different cities.
+We are building a multi-level network of such spaces, a community of real people, who make a living in the collaborative economy --> the [Multifactory Network.](MultiFactory.md)

 ## How does it work?